E. E. Cummings: War years

 They were imprisoned with other detainees in a large room.
-Cummings' father failed to obtain his son's release through diplomatic channels, and in December 1917 he wrote a letter to President Woodrow Wilson.
-Cummings was released on December 19, 1917, and Brown was released two months later.
-Cummings used his prison experience as the basis for his novel, The Enormous Room (1922), about which F. Scott Fitzgerald said, "Of all the work by young men who have sprung up since 1920 one book survives—The Enormous Room by e.e. cummings ...
+Cummings's father made strenuous efforts to obtain his son's release through diplomatic channels; although advised his son's release was approved, there were lengthy delays, with little explanation.
+In frustration, Cummings's father wrote a letter to President Woodrow Wilson in December 1917.
+Cummings was released on December 19, 1917, returning to his family in the U.S. by New Year's Day, 1918.
+Cummings, his father, and Brown's family continued to agitate for Brown's release.
+By mid-February, he, too, was America-bound.
+Cummings used his prison experience as the basis for his novel, The Enormous Room (1922), about which F. Scott Fitzgerald said, "Of all the work by young men who have sprung up since 1920 one book survives—The Enormous Room by E. E. Cummings ...
 Those few who cause books to live have not been able to endure the thought of its mortality."

-Cummings returned to the United States on New Year's Day 1918.
 Later in 1918 he was drafted into the army.
 He served a training deployment in the 12th Division at Camp Devens, Massachusetts, until November 1918.

 Post-war years

-Cummings returned to Paris in 1921 and lived there for two years before returning to New York.
-His collection Tulips and Chimneys was published in 1923 and his inventive use of grammar and syntax is evident.
+Cummings returned to Paris in 1921, and lived there for two years before returning to New York.
+His collection Tulips and Chimneys was published in 1923, and his inventive use of grammar and syntax is evident.
 The book was heavily cut by his editor.
 XLI Poems was published in 1925.
-With these collections, Cummings made his reputation as an avant garde poet.
+With these collections, Cummings made his reputation as an avant-garde poet.

-During the rest of the 1920s and 1930s, Cummings returned to Paris a number of times, and traveled throughout Europe, meeting, among others, artist Pablo Picasso.
+During the rest of the 1920s and 1930s, Cummings returned to Paris a number of times, and traveled throughout Europe.
 In 1931 Cummings traveled to the Soviet Union, recounting his experiences in Eimi, published two years later.
-During these years Cummings also traveled to Northern Africa and Mexico.
-He worked as an essayist and portrait artist for Vanity Fair magazine (1924–1927).
+During these years Cummings also traveled to Northern Africa and Mexico, and he worked as an essayist and portrait artist for Vanity Fair magazine (1924–1927).

-In 1926, Cummings' parents were in a car crash; only his mother survived, although she was severely injured.
+In 1926, Cummings's parents were in a car crash; only his mother survived, although she was severely injured.
 Cummings later described the crash in the following passage from his i: six nonlectures series given at Harvard (as part of the Charles Eliot Norton Lectures) in 1952 and 1953:

 His father's death had a profound effect on Cummings, who entered a new period in his artistic life.
 He began to focus on more important aspects of life in his poetry.
 He started this new period by paying homage to his father in the poem "my father moved through dooms of love".

-In the 1930s Samuel Aiwaz Jacobs was Cummings' publisher; he had started the Golden Eagle Press after working as a typographer and publisher.
+In the 1930s, Samuel Aiwaz Jacobs was Cummings's publisher; he had started the Golden Eagle Press after working as a typographer and publisher.